Aomsing1thub/TesTapi_v/README.md

 end)

 -- Middle -3.509385347366333, 27.93985939025879, 24.57699966430664
 task.spawn(function()
-while task.wait() do
+while wait() do
 if a1 then
 pcall(function()
-    if workspace.CurrentArena["Power Arena"].Arena.Piao:FindFirstChild("Cone") then
+    if workspace.CurrentArena:FindFirstChild("Power Arena") then
         workspace.CurrentArena["Power Arena"].Arena.Piao.Cone:Destroy()
     end
     if game.Players.LocalPlayer.Character.HumanoidRootPart:FindFirstChild("BallSocketConstraint") then